Some of the architectural design

 Resource Management Act: The Act is toxic.
 It must go!

-Common Law – protecing property owners AND the environment
+Common Law – protecting property owners AND the environment

 Submission to Ministry of Environment on Proposed RMA Amendments

-Property Rights in the Defece of Nature, by Elizabeth Brubaker
+Property Rights in the Defence of Nature, by Elizabeth Brubaker

 Protecting the Environment with Property Rights: the K.V.O.
 Story

 Frank Lloyd Wright: A review of the Ken Burns films of this titan

 Something Better than Rage, Pain, Anger and Hurt Some musings on music

 A(nother) Big Bang Boasting about some special musical experiences